-Additional can’t-miss locations to visit include Boston Common, the oldest park in the country, and elegant Copley Square which is surrounded by some of the city’s best hotels, fun restaurants and food markets.
+Another can’t-miss location is Boston Common, the oldest park in the country.
+Elegant Copley Square is surrounded by some of the city’s best hotels, fun restaurants and food markets.
 A stroll through Beacon Hill with its cobblestone streets is like a walk back in time.
 Many of the homes date from colonial days, albeit refurbished many times over.

-Boston’s museum scene is legendary, and two standouts include the Museum of Fine Arts and the Isabella Stewart Gardener Museum, both two world-class art venues.
+Boston’s museum scene is legendary.
+Two standouts include the Museum of Fine Arts and the Isabella Stewart Gardener Museum, both two world-class art venues.

 Boston’s nightlife is filled with options.
 Catch a show in the theatre district, wander the waterfront – also fun during daytime – visit one of the many clubs or take a ghost tour in one of Boston’s haunted houses.

 Boston does not take a back seat to any U.S. city when it comes to ethnic cuisine.
 Make time to have a memorable meal in Chinatown or try authentic Italian fare in the city’s North End neighborhood.
-Of course, Boston is a seafood town, and no visit would be complete without a stop at the famous (and delicious) Oyster House, the oldest continuously operating restaurant in the United States. – Talek Nantes, Travels with Talek
+Boston is a seafood town.
+No visit would be complete without a stop at the famous (and delicious) Oyster House, the oldest continuously operating restaurant in the United States. – Talek Nantes, Travels with Talek

 The Windy City is an incredible spring break destination for families with kids or teens.
 Located on the shores of Lake Michigan, spring weather can be cold or warm, literally depending on which way the wind blows.
 Like other urban destinations in our guide, this great American city has lots of kid-friendly museums, shops, restaurants, parks and events to keep families visiting Chicago with kids happily busy.

-If you have a budding architect, engineer or urban planner in the family, take a Shoreline Sighting Architecture River tour on the Chicago River.
-You may have to bundle up on the open-deck tour boat but learning about the incredible skyline that is today’s downtown Chicago, the result of the rebuilding that took place after the Chicago Fire of 1871, is one of the best ways to learn about the city.
+If you have a budding architect in the family, take a Shoreline Sighting Architecture River tour on the Chicago River.
+You may have to bundle up on the open-deck tour boat if it’s a bit chilly.
+Learning about the incredible skyline that is today’s downtown Chicago, the result of the rebuilding that took place after the Chicago Fire of 1871, is one of the best ways to learn about the city.

 Chicago’s museum campus houses several outstanding attractions including the Field Museum and Shedd Aquarium.
 The She’d is home to more than 32,000 marine creatures, including enormous, gentle whale sharks, penguins, magical jellies, and the Giant Pacific Octopus.
 The Art Institute of Chicago, one of the oldest art museums in the United States, is also a must-visit.
 With more than 300,000 pieces of art to view, the AIC has one of the largest collection of Impressionist and Post-Impressionist art outside the Louvre.
 The intriguing Thorne Miniature Room is filled with tiny rooms that are copies of real interiors of churches, castles and even one of Frank Lloyd Wright’s houses.

 The historic Navy Pier has loads of family-friendly attractions.
-While the Chicago Children’s Museum might skew to the young tween set, check out the Amazing Chicago Funhouse Maze, temporary indoor Beach Chicago exhibit, and ride the Centennial Wheel.
-Take a food tour (all kids love to eat after all), or stop in to enjoy one of the family-family restaurants operating on the Pier.
+The Chicago Children’s Museum might skew to the young tween set.
+Check out the Amazing Chicago Funhouse Maze, temporary indoor Beach Chicago exhibit, and ride the Centennial Wheel.
+Take a food tour – all kids love to eat!
+Or stop in to enjoy one of the family-family restaurants operating on the Pier.
 Do opt for some deep-dish pizza, it’s famous! ~ Claudia Travels

 Need packing advice?
 How to Pack a Suitcase for a Family Trip

 It’s always a good sign to see that “Beaches Are Open” – the headline for the Clearwater Visitors Bureau.
-From “Bay to Beach,” Clearwater, Florida, is a beautiful spring break beach destination that is popular with snowbirds, college students and families flocking to the Gulf Coast.
+From “Bay to Beach,” Clearwater, Florida, is a beautiful spring break beach destination.
+It’s popular with snowbirds, college students and families flocking to the Gulf Coast.

-Nestled on the Gulf of Mexico, Clearwater and its sugar-white sand beaches hold all the same appeal as a Caribbean getaway, without having to leave the US mainland.
-The spring temperatures in coastal Florida are very pleasant, and may feel like a heatwave if you’re flying in from snowy locations around North America.
+Nestled on the Gulf of Mexico, Clearwater and its sugar-white sand beaches hold all the same appeal as a Caribbean getaway.
+Without the hassle of leaving the US mainland.
+Spring temperatures in coastal Florida are very pleasant, and may feel like a heatwave if you’re flying in from snowy locations around North America.